MySQL® user management

 Click Create.

-To create a user in a cluster, run the command:
+To create a user in a cluster, run this command:

 yc managed-mysql user create <username> \